lospec/pixel-editor/README.md

-# Lospec Procedural Pixel Art Generator
+# Lospec Pixel Editor

-This is a browser based tool used to create a template which can generate randomized pixel art.
+This is a browser based software for creating pixel art

-The tool can be viewed online here: https://lospec.com/procedural-pixel-art-generator/
+The tool can be viewed online here: https://lospec.com/pixel-editor

 ## What to Contribute

 Any changes that fix bugs or add features are welcome.

+The next version is mostly focused on adding missing essential features and porting to mobile.

 Suggestions / Planned features:

-- Mobile support
+- Mobile
+    - Touch equivalent for mouse clicks
+    - Hide or scale ui
+    - Maybe rearrange UI on portrait
+    - Stack colors when too many
+    - Fix popups

+- Selections
+    - New selection tool
+    - New canvas layer above the drawing layer
+    - Move when click and drag
-- Variable canvas size
+    - Merge with canvas when click outside

+- Copy/paste
+    - Add as selection
+    - Show colors which would need to be added to palette

+- Transparency
+    - New layer with checkerboard behind drawing
+    - Add eraser tool

+- Palette option remove unused colors
+- Pixel Grid
-- More Layers
+    - Another canvas
+    - Must be rescaled each zoom

+- Possibly add collaborate function using together.js
-- More Colors
+- Bug fix
-- Color variations (choose a color randomly)
+    - Alt + scroll broken
+    - Add edge support?

 ## How to Contribute